uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

  * [Azure CLI 2.0] (https://docs.microsoft.com/en-us/cli/azure/overview?view=azure-cli-latest)
  * [AWS CLI]

+ *note: monitoring is still on 12 and waiting to hear if we are still using this infra.

 ### Azure provider initialization

 You may need to be logged into the az cli with `az login`.